Kadlexious/patc-spark/README.md

 1. Resilient-Distributed Datasets and Data Access
 2. Spark SQL
 3. MLlib for machine learning
-4. (_If there is time_) A fourth topic to be decided according to the insterest of the course attendees
+4. (_If there is time_) A fourth topic to be decided according to the interests of the course attendees

-Each module consists on a basic theoretical introduction about some basic aspects related to the topic, followed by hands-on exercises.
+Each module consists on a basic theoretical introduction about some related aspects about the topic, followed by hands-on exercises.

 ## Software requirements for this course